 - Not providing adequate training for employees

-The first step in preparing for a Jones Act lawsuit is to find a lawyer with experience in making Jones Act claims and litigating.
-Experience and knowledge are important qualities to look for in a lawyer because maritime law is a complicated specialty and claims often lead to litigation in order to be settled.
+The first step in preparing for a Jones Act lawsuit is to find a lawyer with experience making and litigating Jones Act claims.
+Experience and knowledge are essential qualities to look for in a lawyer because maritime law is a complicated specialty, and claims often lead to litigation to be settled.

 - Pain and suffering, both mental and physical